aktauseef/TrainingAppUI/README.md

-# Require other projects like TrainingAppApi & VsDbProject
+# Require other projects like TrainingAppApi & VsDbProject to Run